ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+••In speaking of a person&#x27;s faults
+Pray don&#x27;t forget your own;
+Remember those with bonus- o! glass
+Should seldom throw a stone.
+&quot;If we have nothing else to do
+Hut talk of those who sin
-TU ltelter we should look at home,
+&#x27;TU ltelter we should look at home,
 And from that point begin.
 &quot;We have no right to judge a man
 Until he&#x27;s fairlv tried;